 - Best For: Pan sauces, braises, recipes requiring exact salt control

-The terminology confusion stems from regulatory gray areas in food labeling.
+The terminology confusion stems from regulatory gaps in food labeling.
 Unlike meat-based stocks (with legal definitions), vegetable products face minimal oversight.
-Our 2024 analysis of 127 'vegetable stock' products found:
+Consumer Reports' 2021 analysis of 53 vegetable broth and stock products found:

 Actionable tip: Always check for 'salt' or 'sodium' in the ingredients list - ignore the product name.
 For salt-sensitive diets, choose products explicitly stating 'no salt added'.